manualbashing/manuel/content/posts/writing-citing-obsidian-zotero/index.md

 ### Enable and configure the citation plugin in Obsidian

-In Obsidian go to settings and enable Community plugins.
-Once that is done, click `[Browse]` and search for the "Citations" Plugin by Jon Gauthier:[^2]
+In Obsidian, go to settings and enable Community plugins.
+Once that is done, click `[Browse]` and search for the "Citations" plugin by Jon Gauthier:[^2]

   ![citations-plugin.png](images/citations-plugin.png)
   Click `[Install]` > `[Enable]` > `[Options]` to install and enable the plugin and to open the settings screen.
 In the settings do the following: